-5.1 Facility design and construction
+5.1 Facility Design and Construction

-5.1.1 Deteriorated pole replacements
+5.1.1 Deteriorated Pole Replacements

-Because pole failure could result in a wires down event and potential fire ignition, it is imperative to replace any poles that do not pass condition-based assessments.
+Because pole failure could result in a wires-down event and potential fire ignition, it is imperative to replace any poles that do not pass condition-based assessments.
 BWP prioritizes and schedules the replacement of deteriorated poles based on data obtained from intrusive pole inspections.
 Each year, all priority 1 and 2.1 poles are replaced per the timelines in Table 9 of Section 5.2.3.

 Since 2018, BWP has replaced 51 deteriorated poles in our Tier 2 HFTD area, which is about 8% of the poles in our Tier 2 HFTD.
-In 2022, BWP did not have any priority 1 or 2.1 poles that required replacement.
-One priority 2.2 pole was replaced in 2022.
+In 2024, BWP did not have any priority 1, 2.1, or 2.2 poles that required replacement.